-A <script> tracking code is required to track your website.
+A <script> tracking code or measurement ID is required to track your website.
 You’ll be taken directly to the Tracking Code section after setting up your account.
 The tracking code must be on every page you wish to track.
-There are a few ways to do this:

-• Check your web host, website builder or blog platform for Google Analytics integration.
-For instance, there are several plug-ins on WordPress that will automatically add the tracking code to every page.
-Some website builders have a specific page or field where you simply enter your tracking ID.
-Others — such as Blogger and Squarespace — require only your Google Analytics web property ID or account number, a string of numbers prefixed with the letters UA that identify your website.
+Either copy and paste the code directly into your website template or check your web host, website builder or blog platform for a Google Analytics integration.
+For instance, there are several plug-ins on WordPress that will add the tracking code automatically to every page.
+Some website builders have a specific page or field where you enter your tracking ID.
+Others — such as Blogger and Squarespace — require only your Google Analytics web property ID or account number, a string of numbers prefixed with the letter G that identifies your website.

 One of the best things about Google Analytics is that it offers a range of metrics that users can customize to fit their needs.
 All of Google Analytics’ features can be accessed and configured from the left sidebar.